 Carroll Manor is located at 6409 W 100 N, south of Delphi.
 It is administered by Martha Lewis, and the phone number is 765-564-4340.
 Carroll Manor is housed in the historic two-story brick county home building, and serves as home for up to forty residents.
 It is a residential care facility that provides assisted living services.

-The County Transfer Station for trash is at 1298 N 625 W, Delphi.
-Items may be dropped off for a fee.
+The County Transfer Station for trash and 24-hour drop-off free recycling is at 1298 N 625 W, Delphi.
+Trash items may be dropped off for a fee.
 The county also has an extensive recycling program.
 It is a part of the Northwest Indiana Solid Waste District which sponsors regular hazardous waste disposal opportunities in the six-county area.
 In Carroll County there is recycling pick-up service in Delphi, Flora, and Burlington, and there are drop-off facilities in Camden and Burlington.
-The 24-hour drop-off station at 259 N. Washington St. is available to all Carroll County residents free of charge.

 The 4-H Fairgrounds are located within the Flora Community Park at the intersection of Fourth amd Main Streets in Flora, Indiana.